• Home

 First Impressions — How the Disney Adventure Actually Feels

-I've sailed on Royal Caribbean Oasis-class ships, MSC's newer builds, and Celebrity's Edge series.
-So I walked into the Disney Adventure with high expectations and healthy scepticism.
-This ship has one of the most unusual backstories in cruise history: it was originally being built as the Global Dream for Genting Hong Kong, a massive entertainment vessel designed for the Asian market.
-When Genting declared bankruptcy in 2022, the half-finished hull sat stranded in a German shipyard.
-Disney purchased it and reportedly invested over US$1 billion transforming it — a figure that a Wall Street Journal investigation confirmed was essentially as much as building from scratch.
-The result?
-A ship that is unmistakably Disney on the inside, but structurally different from every other vessel in the fleet.
+Between us, our team has sailed Royal Caribbean Oasis-class, MSC World-class, Celebrity Edge-class, and almost every Disney Cruise Line ship in the current fleet.
+We came in with high expectations and healthy scepticism, because the Disney Adventure has one of the most unusual back-stories in modern cruise history.
+The hull was originally being built as Global Dream for Genting Hong Kong's Dream Cruises, designed for the Asian gaming-and-entertainment market.
+When Genting Hong Kong filed for liquidation in 2022, the half-finished ship sat stranded in a German shipyard.
+Disney bought it and reportedly spent over US$1 billion completing and reimagining it — a figure a Wall Street Journal investigation suggested was roughly equivalent to building from scratch.
+The result is a ship that is unmistakably Disney inside, but structurally different from every other ship in the fleet — and that difference is the source of both its best and worst qualities.

-After spending multiple days onboard: yes, with some caveats.
+After multiple sailings: yes, the magic is real, with genuine caveats.

 Disney Imagination Garden on the Disney Adventure — Garden Stage, Mickey topiary, and storybook castle on maiden voyage